 Price & Availability

-I wouldn’t say “need”.
+I wouldn’t say you “need” this.
+No one needs a super expensive hyaluronic acid serum.
 There are many other hyaluronic acid serums out there that do the same thing at a fraction of the cost.
-But if you want to try it, I think you’ll like it.
+But if you want to try it, this stuff works.

 Dupes & Alternatives